jassey-101/jassey-101/README.md

 - 👋 Hi, I’m @jassey-101
-- 👀 I’m interested in network secority and administration, computer programing, ethical hacking, cryptography and researching.
+- 👀 I develop cool, platform indipendent and responsive apps and software using kivy and kivymd in python based on requirements
-- 🌱 I’m currently learning python, android development and cryptography on couseara
+- 🌱 I’m currently learning python, android development and cryptography on couseara to master my skills
-- 💞️ I’m looking to collaborate on hacking or research on any tech field.
+- 💞️ I’m looking to collaborate with developers anywhere
-- 📫 I'll be grateful to be contacted, email me on youaremyme7@gmail.com
+- 📫 I'll be grateful to be contacted, email me on youaremyme7@gmail.com, invent2tydes@gmail.com

 <!---
 jassey-101/jassey-101 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.